 However, the opposite is true.
 In an era where everything is getting automated the personal touch is becoming critical.
 Of course, once technology produces machines to the point of seeming human (see the Google Duplex experiment) that might be a different story.

 Thus, direct sales can be a powerful way to develop a business if done correctly.
-In fact, one of the secret to a successful direct sales strategy is about the qualification of your target audience.
+One of the secrets to a successful direct sales strategy is the qualification of your target audience.